 “I am committed to making Wapping High School an outstanding school and this is acknowledged in the report which states that ‘Leaders have put in place systems that are now beginning to secure improvements in line with their plans for the school’s development. ” In order to address the areas of improvement we have appointed an Attendance and Welfare Officer, Learning Mentor and a Director of Mathematics who will ensure that the use of data maximises progress across all year groups.
 We will continue to work with external consultants and coaches to enhance the quality of teaching.”

 The full presentation can be accessed here.

-The main key achievements outlined in the May report are:
+Key achievements in the May 2016 report are:

 Pupils’ spiritual, moral, social and cultural development is consistently strong.
 This reflects a good enrichment curriculum and programme of personal development.